1. Blog

 Boston Marathon

 Click for details on Boston’s official charity program.
-See below for time qualifying standards, updated for the 2024 race.
-For UK residents, a limited number of guaranteed entries are available for purchase each year on a first-come, first-served basis from Sports Tours International Limited and on a lottery basis from 2:09 Events.
+See below for time qualifying standards, updated for the 2026 race.
+For UK residents, a limited number of guaranteed entries are available for purchase each year on a priority basis from Sports Tours International Limited and on a lottery basis from 2:09 Events.

 Cutoff time: Six hours from the time the last starter crosses the start line in Hopkinton.